 - What healthy self-expression or behavior do I see as strictly “manly” or “womanly”, and how can I imagine their opposites as equally fitting and beautiful? (i.e. I saw nurturing as womanly, and sought to think up beautiful examples of nurturing behaviors in men)

-If you're looking for good mirroring and healthy discussion on these issues, consider working with me in the generative and safe atmosphere of one-to-one coaching and/or joining my upcoming workshop on giftedness and gender-norm deconstruction (currently in development; stay tuned!).
+If you're looking for good mirroring and healthy discussion on these issues, consider working with me in the generative and safe atmosphere of one-to-one coaching and/or joining my Gifted Men's Group.
 You may also enjoy becoming a part of our InterGifted community, where these kinds of challenging and generative questions and discussion are, happily, the norm!
+To further explore these topics, I invite you to read my article on Gifted Men and Self Leadership and listen in on my talk on "About Being a Gifted Man".

 ABOUT MERLIN GYÖRY

-Merlin is a passionate creator and gifted multipotentialite who coaches and mentors highly, exceptionally and profoundly gifted (HEPG) adults in the development of their creativity, the evolution of their inner and outer transformation, and the discovery of their superpowers and strengths.
-Additionally, he supports gifted men, partners of gifted men, and gifted couples in creating constructive, generative connection.
-He is based in Germany and works with clients around the world.
+Merlin is a coach and community leader in InterGifted.
+A passionate creator and gifted multipotentialite, he coaches and mentors gifted and twice-/multi-exceptional adults in the development of their creativity, the evolution of their inner and outer transformation, and the discovery of their superpowers and strengths.
+Additionally, he specializes in supporting gifted men, partners of gifted men, and gifted couples in creating constructive, generative connection.
+As an InterGifted assessor, he provides qualitative giftedness assessments to adults.
+He is based in Germany and works with clients around the world - learn more about him here.